Need something else?

 If you receive a ticket after reporting a missed trash or recycling collection, get a copy of the Service Request you filed.
 You should also submit evidence for an Environmental Board hearing.

-Learn how to pay, dispute, or check the status of a ticket on the City-Issued Violation or Summons page.
+Learn how to dispute or check the status of a ticket on the City-Issued Summons Hearing page.

 Was this information helpful?
 Yes No